Skip to main content

-Pulling Models
+Pulling Built-in Models

-This interactive command will:
+This will:

-1. Show you available providers (like OpenAI, Anthropic)
+1. Show you the available providers

-Adding Custom Model Schemas
+Custom Model Schemas

-Each custom model schema allows you to:
+Each model schema includes:

 {